MELISSA BLOCK, Host:

-Ms. LAYKE: Well, what's interesting about the carbonation in our beverage is that we actually are mining for that CO2.
-We are emitting it at all over the place that we're mining for the CO2 in our beverages.
+BLOCK: Well, what's interesting about the carbonation in our beverages is that we actually are mining for that CO2.
+We are emitting it all over the place but we're mining for the CO2 in our beverages.
 And, in fact, this is a very small portion of the overall CO2 that's emitted into the atmosphere.

 SIEGEL: Well, what do you mean by we're mining for that CO2?

-Ms. LAYKE: We actually, go underground to tap reservoirs of CO2 from underground sources.
+BLOCK: We actually, go underground to tap reservoirs of CO2 from underground sources.
 Many companies actually could bottle and share or distribute their CO2.
-But the market price hasn't been - and the distribution system's haven't been in place.
+But the market price hasn't been - and the distribution systems haven't been in place.

 SIEGEL: Okay.
 Well we move on to a question we received from Washington State.

-Mr. JOEL KERNS(ph) (Resident, Washington): Since there's been a huge boom in population for the 20the century, how much of an impact is that had, just the sheer amount of people that have been seen on the globe?
+BLOCK: This is Joel Kerns from Kent, Washington.
+Since there's been a huge boom in population for the 20th century, how much of an impact has that had, just the sheer amount of people that have been seen on the globe?